codefather2026/ChainForge/README.md

 # Soter

-Soter is a testnet-first humanitarian aid distribution platform built on the Stellar ecosystem (Soroban).
+Soter is a humanitarian aid distribution platform built on the Stellar ecosystem (Soroban).
 It combines on-chain escrow and auditable events with off-chain verification and field-ready client apps.

 ## Features